frob/frob.github.com/_drafts/2015-09-18-modern-drupal7-site-building-tools.md

 ## [Title](https://www.drupal.org/project/title)

 Originally designed to make up for the short coming of Drupal 7 keeping the title as a property (not a field) and what that meant for entity translations.
 This is a module that I use for every site for one reason.
 It makes the title into a field.
 This allows it to be placed in a view mode like any other field.
-Used in congunction with Fences and this allow for semantic and accessible markup in any view mode with a wide veriety of layouts.
+Used in conjunction with Fences and this allow for semantic and accessible markup in any view mode with a wide variety of layouts.

 ## [Field Group](https://www.drupal.org/project/field_group)

 Seriously, why isn't this in core?
 This is what a module should be; it allows users to put the fields in groups, both in the form display and in the view mode display.
-This module also allows for the use of vertical tabs, jquery ui tabs for horizontal tabs, and collapsable groups.
+This module also allows for the use of vertical tabs, jquery ui tabs for horizontal tabs, and collapsible groups.

 ## [Fences](https://www.drupal.org/project/fences)

 Drupal, out-of-the-box, puts classes on everything with wrappers on wrappers on wrappers in an attempt to do all things for all use-cases.
-As is shown over and over again thoughout history, if something attempts to do all things it will inevitably [do all things poorly](https://en.wikipedia.org/wiki/Lockheed_Martin_F-35_Lightning_II).
+As is shown over and over again throughout history, if something attempts to do all things it will inevitably [do all things poorly](https://en.wikipedia.org/wiki/Lockheed_Martin_F-35_Lightning_II).
 This is one of those things that, arguably, Drupal does poorly.

 [Fences](https://www.drupal.org/project/fences) attempts to tame this problem on the field level by making the wrappers for fields configurable.
 This has drawbacks: One of the cleanest options is to have no wrapper, and while this sounds like a good idea, it is not.
 This can lead one field to run into the next and can really just make things more difficult to target with css; Also, this module forces fields to be wrapped on a per field bases instead of a per display basis.
 This might sound like it is forcing the site-builder to think semantically about the content, however, semantics can change based on display so this is to be used with a bit of caution.